 To encourage involvement in co-curricular activities that enhances leadership development and the academic experience at West Chester.

 To create opportunities for individuals to gain confidence in their own abilities and develop the skills, ethics, and vision necessary to help organizations and the community to grow and achieve their respective goals.

 Students who complete SAIL are recognized as a Certified Student Leader, but the program does not end there.
 CSLs may undergo continual training to present programs on leadership topics to other groups on campus.

-The Executive Leadership Series is open to all executive officers of student organizations and is sponsored by State Farm.
-ELS consists of 5 biweekly meetings discussing topics such as leadership style, delegation, managing conflict, etc...
-This program gives you, as executive officers, the rare opportunity to discuss important issues or concerns you may have about your organization with other leaders on campus.
+The Executive Leadership Series is open to all executive officers of student organizations.
+E.L.S. consists of 5 biweekly meetings discussing topics such as leadership style, delegation, managing conflict, etc...
+This program gives you, as executive officers, the rare opportunity to discuss important issues or concerns you may have about your organization with other leaders on campus who are dealing with the same leadership issues as you.
 Sessions are comprised of both self-reflection and peer-to-peer interaction/guidance.
 It is a great way to connect more with your organization, as well as expand your group of friends by meeting people from all different clubs and organizations on campus.
-Those who complete the ELS are awarded at the spring award ceremony!
+Those who complete the E.L.S. are awarded at the Fall Certificate Ceremony!

 As a continuation of leadership learning from those who have completed the Leadership Challenge, the Executive Leadership Series, or have achieved Certified Student Leader status, the Global Leadership Series was created.
 This five-part series explores an individual’s desire to understand the impact leadership has on our global community.
 Programs on topics such as Global Diversity, Social Justice, Environment and sustainability, Global Ethics and Global Resources will be the cornerstones of these programs.